bmwt/esp/README.md

-LUA code for various IOT projects on the esp microcontrollers
+code for various IOT projects on the esp microcontrollers